-WYJ1711 Research and Writing Fall 2020 This class will be offered by remote access.
-Students will be expected to log in to regularly scheduled Zoom sessions.
-Class attendance and participation in remote or synchronous online learning classes.
-The same expectations for student engagement and participation which applies to in-class learning also apply to remote or synchronous learning situations.
-Students who log into the Zoom site but do not contribute during discussion times and are not visible through live video will not be counted as participating in the class.
-Please see information at https://wycliffecollege.ca/remotelearning Before proceeding you will require a webcam and microphone.
-Laptops have these by default.
-If you have a desktop you will need to purchase a webcam (webcams come with built in microphone).
-Notice of video recording and sharing (Download and re-use prohibited) Remote courses, including your participation, will be recorded on video and will be available to students in the course for viewing remotely and after each session.
-Course videos and materials belong to your instructor, the University, and/or other sources depending on the specific facts of each situation, and are protected by copyright.
-Do not download, copy, or share any course or student materials or videos without the explicit permission of the instructor.
-For questions about recording and use of videos in which you appear please contact your instructor.
-Thomas Power Leonard Hall 416-946-3526 thomas.power@wycliffe.utoronto.ca Course Description The literature of biblical studies, theology, church history, and pastoral studies is introduced along with the research and writing process; locating, evaluating, and using information; genres of theological writing; citation and bibliographic formats; and ethical aspects.
+WYJ1711

+Research and Writing

+Fall 2021

+Thomas Power

+thomas.power@wycliffe.utoronto.ca

+Course Description

+The literature of biblical studies, theology, church history, and pastoral studies is introduced along with the research and writing process; locating, evaluating, and using information; genres of theological writing; citation and bibliographic formats; and ethical aspects.
 Lectures, workshop exercises.
 Evaluation: research and writing exercises.

+Course Objectives

-Course Objectives At the end of this course the student will be able to: - Describe the range and content of information sources in the theological disciplines - Identify research information needs - Locate and evaluate relevant sources of information - Appreciate the need to use each type of research tool effectively - Develop skills in using information resources on the internet - Gain understanding and practice in the different genres of theological writing - Develop skills in citation and bibliographic formats - Use information ethically in theological writing and academic discourse (For a tabular representation of how these objectives align with the program outcomes for Wycliffe College, see below under Learning Outcomes.)
-Class Schedule The course surveys the literature of biblical studies, theology, church history, and pastoral ministry.
+At the end of this course the student will be able to:

+- Describe the range and content of information sources in the theological disciplines - Identify research information needs - Locate and evaluate relevant sources of information - Appreciate the need to use each type of research tool effectively - Develop skills in using information resources on the internet - Gain understanding and practice in the different genres of theological writing - Develop skills in citation and bibliographic formats - Use information ethically in theological writing and academic discourse

+(For a tabular representation of how these objectives align with the program outcomes for Wycliffe College, see below under Learning Outcomes.)

+Class Schedule

+The course surveys the literature of biblical studies, theology, church history, and pastoral ministry.
 For each it will identify key works of reference and tools for the study of that discipline.
 Concurrently it will treat of the different genres of theological writing and different sources of information pertinent to the discipline.
-Additional topics covered include: evaluating information, bibliographic tools, citation styles, ethical aspects, and the language of gender.
-Course Structure, Format, and Theme The course covers the different tools and resources (and how to locate and use them), in tandem with the different genres of writing in theology.
+Additional topics covered include evaluating information, bibliographic tools, citation styles, ethical aspects, and the language of gender.

+Course Structure, Format, and Theme

+The course covers the different tools and resources (and how to locate and use them), in tandem with the different genres of writing in theology.
 Typically each week will include treatment of the literature on a discipline, tools and resources associated with it, and a genre of writing.
-To avoid repetition and duplication certain genres of writing are addressed in one unit and not in others: e.g. book reviewing is dealt with under Theology (but obviously it also applies to other areas like history and pastoral); research paper is addressed under History but it is applicable to other areas, etc. Course Textbooks & Readings Students are required to purchase:
+To avoid repetition and duplication, certain genres of writing are addressed in one unit and not in others: e.g. book reviewing is dealt with under Theology (but obviously it also applies to other areas like history and pastoral); research paper is addressed under History but it is applicable to other areas, etc.

+Course Textbooks & Readings

+Students are required to purchase:

 - 1. William Strunk and E. B. White.
 The Elements of Style.
 4th ed.
 New York: Macmillan, 2007.
-Cost about \$8.35 plus tax.

-- 2. Nancy Jean Vyhmeister, Quality Research Papers for Students of Religion and Theology.
-3rd. ed.
-Grand Rapids: Zondervan, 2014.
+Cost about \$8.35 plus tax. - 2.
+Nancy Jean Vyhmeister, Quality Research Papers for Students of Religion and Theology.
+4th ed.
+Grand Rapids: Zondervan, 2020.
 Cost about \$15.19 plus tax.

-Additional readings are available on the course website on Quercus.
-They are marked below with an asterisk.

-Week 1 Biblical Studies I: Discipline & Method

-- Introduction to Course

-- Literature of Biblical Studies

-- Tools and Resources: Print

-- Genres of Writing: Exegesis

-Reading: